BohemianEigenvalues/BHIME-Project/README.md

 Set this option to a positive integer if you would like to generate multiple files with data

 #### `matricesPerFile`
-This is set to 1000000/n (n is the size of matrices used) by default
+This is set to `1000000/matrixSize` by default

-Use this option to control how many eigenvalue condition number pairs are stored in each file.
+Use this option to control how many eigenvalue-condition number pairs are stored in each file.

-How to determine a good value for this:
+__How to determine a good value__:
 Each file will use `64*matrixSize*matricesPerFile` bits, make sure this value is less than the amount of RAM your computer has.
 By setting the `numFiles` option you can generate many files, each of which will contain data on `matricesPerFile` random matrices.

-Example of generating eigenvalue data
+__Simple example of generating eigenvalue data__
 ```matlab
 n = 4;  % 4x4 matrices